Skip to Site Header Skip to Main Content Skip to Footer

 It’s not too late to take back control of your time and improve your sleep, too!
 Every “chapter” in life is just a season and won’t last forever.
 While this chapter might feel especially challenging, the most important thing is that you try to prioritize your health and wellness.

 We make four temperature-regulating products to help you get the deep sleep you deserve.
-Our cooling mattress pads include the Chilipad Dock Pro and Chilipad Cube, are both a versatile heating and cooling bed system.
+Our cooling bed systems include the Chilipad Dock Pro and Chilipad Cube, a cooling pad for your bed, are both a versatile heating and cooling bed system.
 Rest may be harder to come by these days as a new mother, but it might just take time and experimenting to create your perfect sleep routine.

 Learn more about our cooling bed systems to find out which is best for you and your needs.